-Only the Court of Appeal is empowered to hear certain prescribed categories of civil appeals, specified in the Sixth Schedule to the SCJA.
-These include cases relating to constitutional / administrative law, contempt of court, arbitration, insolvency, the law of patents, decisions of the SICC, and orders made under the Mediation Act 2017 or the Singapore Convention on Mediation Act 2020.
+Section 29C of the SCJA provides that an appeal against a decision of the General Division shall be made to the Appellate Division, unless the matter is within any of the categories in the Sixth Schedule to the SCJA which the Court of Appeal is empowered to hear.
+The matters set out in the Sixth Schedule to the SCJA include cases relating to constitutional / administrative law, contempt of court, arbitration, insolvency, the law of patents, decisions of the SICC, and orders made under the Mediation Act 2017 or the Singapore Convention on Mediation Act 2020.